sribarrow/lunch-and-learn-rust/docs/2 rustup.md

-<b>Rustup</b> is the Official Toolchain installer.
-It serves as a unified way to install, manage and maintain
+# Rustup - the Official Toolchain installer.

-different versions of the Rust compiler and its associated tools.
+It serves as a unified way to install, manage and maintain different versions of the Rust compiler and its associated tools.

 ### Rust Analyzer
 for code analysis